RN0311/CrewAIResearchAgent/README.md

 # CrewAIResearchAgent
-This repository contains my implementation of building agentic system for research to perform literature review along with slides.
+This repository contains my implementation of building a research agentic system along with slides.